 Our Siena College Learning Framework provides an excellent foundation for strong learning opportunities for our students.
 Our Learning Framework incorporates four necessary elements with the learner at the centre to ensure that every student can experience growth in their learning.
-Our Lesson Framework complements our learners by providing a shared understanding of the lesson structure, enabling students to effectively engage in their learning.
+Our Lesson Framework provides a shared understanding of the lesson structure, enabling students to effectively engage in their learning.

 All classes have commenced by determining classroom expectations.
 These expectations are on the subject class page and provide an excellent opportunity for students and parents to revisit as required.

 As part of providing a safe and collaborative learning environment, students are paired with a ‘Positive Learning Partner’ (PLP).
 This ensures all students engage in an environment that offers support and trust and develop skills of collaboration and respect for others.